 If you were hurt, hiring an experienced dog bite lawyer in Boston can mean the difference between recovering full compensation or nothing at all.

 Valuation is one of the most complex issues in a dog bite case.
 Accident victims have the right to be made “whole” again under Boston personal injury laws.
 In general, more severe injuries result in higher settlements and verdicts.
-That’s because your compensation award will depend on the cost of treating your injuries and how the injury impacted your life.
+That’s because your compensation award will depend on the cost of treating your injuries and how the dog bite injury impacted your life.
 Dog bite victims are entitled to compensation for their past and future medical bills, lost wages, and other expenses.
 These out-of-pocket costs are called economic damages.

 The dog’s owner might also be liable for additional damages, including non-economic damages.
 Those provide compensation for things like: